gbisaga/devops/aws-devops-cloudformation-basic.md

 https://whizlabs.com/learn/media/2019/01/22/questions_zu7s0t.png
 https://s3.amazonaws.com/media.whizlabs.com/learn/2019/01/22/questions_zu7s0t.png

-Create a stack
+### Create a stack
 - Upload template or S3
   - Can provide a role or use default for login
   - Rollback options
   - Termination policy
   - Specify SNS notifications
   - Monthly cost estimator
   - Once stack running: Events list starts with CREATE_IN_PROGRESS, CREATE_COMPLETE
   - Resources get tags with original stack name and unique id, plus any other tags you define (Product)
+  - CreatePolicy - lets you wait for resource to be up

-Update a stack
+### Update a stack
 - Upload new one or edit in designer
   - Cannot change stack name
+  - Must change template or parameters to cause an update to resources
   - Preview changes; Replacement=TRUE means existing will be deleted, new one created (e.g. for an EC2 - good reason not to be a pet)
+  - separate UpdateReplacePolicy

-Delete a stack
+### Delete a stack
-- Automatically deletes everything, in correct order
+- By default, deletes everything, in correct order
-- Resources can have a separate deletion policy - don't delete with the stack
+  - Resources can have a separate deletion policy
+  - don't delete with the stack (e.g. database Retain)
+  - separate UpdateReplacePolicy

-Parameters
+### Parameters
 - Important for template reuse, and for parameters you can't determine ahead of time (e.g. key pair for an EC2 instance)
 - Ask yourself: Is this configuration likely to change in the future?
 - Have types: `string`, `number`, `CSV`, `List<Type>`, AWS parameter